nmontaquila15/CS4100/README.md

 # CS4100

-This repository is used to manage and submit the programming assignments for CS4100 - Artificial Intelligence
+This repository is used to store the programming assignments for CS4100 - Artificial Intelligence

 ## Programming Assignment 1 - Search Agents
 ### 1. To see breadth first search, use the any of the following terminal commands: